courseportal/coursePortal/docs/source/notes/log_nick.rst

             *   Otherwise it shows all the classes that they are the ``author`` of or an ``allowed_user`` in and allows them to select the classes they wish the submission to be stickied in

     *   Abstracted the modal for reporting content to another template because it was repeated 8 times.
+    *   Changed the deletion of content from linking users to a new page and instead use AJAX and a modal

+        *   When a user tries to delete an object a confirmation modal pops up
+        *   If they click yes an AJAX script fires that calls the view and deletes the object and it returns the required variables
+        *   Then the function deletes the row from the table that the content was in and updates the table data

+    *   Changed some minor aesthetic stuff in the content list templates so that weird underlines don't show up when hovering over the icons
+    *   Added tooltips to the option icons

 Goals
 -----